zemin-xu/zemin-xu.github.io/_posts/2021-02-04-brain-tumor-estimation.md

 ### Problematic

 The recent advancement in processing power of computers have enabled tremendous opportunities for the increased use of virtual reality (VR) and augmented reality (AR) technology in medicine and surgery.
 The visualization of human organs in the 3D environment takes a central role in the procedure of diagnosis and the follow up treatment of any disease.
 An automated immersive visualization of a human brain from a sequence of 2D MRI images in the MR environment is necessary not only to detect and classify the nature of tumors but also it helps surgeons to approach the tumor from a virtual perspective and to plan a possible surgery ahead of time.
 In this work, we adapt an approach for a possible immersive visualization of the human brain in the VR environment and consequently propose the best two possible tumor locations using U-Net deep learning framework.

 ### Research aim

 The aim of this research work is to develop a tool for an immersive visualization of human brain tumors in the MR environment in order to facilitate the surgical procedures.

-### Research objective
+### Research objectives

 1. Analyze MRI data using a 3D-point-cloud-generation.